dhivyapriyaanbazhagan-builds/contextdrift/README.md

 4. Paste the key into the field in the sidebar

 > **Note:** The Anthropic API requires separate credits from a Claude.ai Pro subscription.
 A $5 top-up is enough for extensive testing — each conversation analysis costs roughly $0.01–0.03.

----

-## Demo without an API key

-Open `chat-thread-sorter (1).html` — it includes a built-in demo mode in the sidebar that walks through the full flow using a pre-analysed PM conversation.
-No API key needed to see how it works.

----

 ## Why this should be a native feature